 We’ll use it for our own creative, entrepreneurial, world-changing endeavors, whatever they may be.
 To help create a clear picture of life goals and deepest dreams, personally and professionally.

 Stay and explore Beacon in the verdant Hudson Valley.
 We’ll provide lodging options and suggestions of things to do.
 Spring's glorious renewal should be starting to bloom.

-These workshops gather creators of all stripes: social entrepreneurs, activists, nonprofit leaders, organizers, artists, educators and anyone willing to stand in the fires of change in order to create a better way for themselves and a better world for others.
+These workshops gather creative changemakers of all stripes: social entrepreneurs, activists, nonprofit leaders, organizers, artists, educators and anyone willing to stand in the fires of change in order to create a better way for themselves and a better world for others.

 10:15 am / arrival